Data-Science-for-Linguists-2025/DEU-ENG-Mono-and-Billingual-Speakers/final_report.md

 As you can see, each individual ID tag had all the metadata information I needed to conduct my research and I used regular expressions to extract the features I needed and label them accordingly.
 I then put this metadata into a dataframe for use later down the line.

 ### Parsing
-To parse the ConLL-U files, I used stanza's parsing and created lists of lists dictionaries.
+To parse the ConLL-U files, I used [stanza's parsing](https://nbviewer.org/github/Data-Science-for-Linguists-2025/DEU-ENG-Mono-and-Billingual-Speakers/blob/main/LoadingRUEGData.ipynb#Stanza-Parsing) and created lists of lists dictionaries.
 Each dictionary was one word with all the syntactic information that was contained in a list (sentence) in a list (full elicitation of an individual speaker) within a list (all files of that type (language and monolingual/multilingual)).
 From this, I was able to extract lists of tokens and their POS tags.

 ### Machine Learning
 The differences between monolingual and bilingual speakers were not identifiable with the human eye, but that does not mean they are not identifiable at all.
 My data was not split evenly between languages or linguality.
 This would be a problem because I did not want language/tokens to be an obvious indicator of mono/multilingualism.
 To combat this, I used only part of speech.
-For example, a sentence like "The brown fox jumped hastily" would be fed into the classifier as just "DET ADJ NOUN VERB ADV".
+For example, a sentence like "The brown fox jumped hastily" would be fed into the classifier as just "DET ADJ NOUN VERB ADV" (example [here](https://nbviewer.org/github/Data-Science-for-Linguists-2025/DEU-ENG-Mono-and-Billingual-Speakers/blob/main/ExploringRUEGData.ipynb#Cleaning-the-Data).
 Using a simple Naive Bayes classifier (so that I could later do feature extraction), I fed in each sentence as an individual unit with the tag of either monolingual or bilingual.

 ## Failures